 What Paul is stating here is that his energy and his motivation came from the understanding of the great love shown for him and today for all of us, and for the great sacrifice that was made for him and that was made for us as well.
 That this love should constrain or compel us, when we consider what has been done for us, to deny ourselves and to pursue the righteous goals that God has set forth for us to pursue.
 Verse 16...

 II Corinthians 5:16 Wherefore, brethren, we regard no man after the flesh: even though we have known Christ after the flesh, yet now henceforth know we Him no more.

 What he is saying here is that he knows Him as God, the very Son of God that is in heaven, spirit being.

-II Corinthians 5:17 - Therefore if any man be in Christ, he is a new creation: old things are passed away; behold, all things are become new.
-18 And all things are of God, who has reconciled us to Himself by Jesus Christ, and has given to us the ministry of reconciliation; 19 That is, that God was in Christ, reconciling the world unto Himself, not imputing their trespasses unto them; and has committed unto us the word of reconciliation.
-20 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray [implore you] you in Christ's stead, be you reconciled to God.
-21 For He has made Him to be sin for us, who knew no sin; that we might be made the righteousness of God in Him.
+II Corinthians 5:17-21 Therefore if any man be in Christ, he is a new creation: old things are passed away; behold, all things are become new.
+And all things are of God, who has reconciled us to Himself by Jesus Christ, and has given to us the ministry of reconciliation; that is, that God was in Christ, reconciling the world unto Himself, not imputing their trespasses unto them; and has committed unto us the word of reconciliation.
+Now then we are ambassadors for Christ, as though God did beseech you by us: we pray [implore you] you in Christ's stead, be you reconciled to God.
+For He has made Him to be sin for us, who knew no sin; that we might be made the righteousness of God in Him.